Purdue-ISL/Veritas/README.md

         |_<session_2.png>
         ...
   ```
-Let's say we want to sample the INB traces, for a given session, for a duration of <num_sample_seconds> and also get <num_(as defined in the inference configuration file).
-Further, let the transition step size during training was Each sample_full.csv is of 'd/t' lines and contains 'n' comma separated values for the inferred INB for the given
+Let's say we want to sample the INB traces, for a given session, for a duration of <num_sample_seconds=300> and also get <num_random_samples=3> (as defined in the inference configuration file).
+Further, the transition step size set during training be 5s.
+Then, each sample_full.csv has 300/5 = 60 lines and contains '3' comma separated values for the inferred INB for the given
-session. 'n' is the number of samples and 'd' is the duration of sampled INB passed in the inference configuration
-file, while 't' is the transition step time passed during training.
-Example of sample_full.csv (with n=3):
+session in each line.
+Ex: [sample_full.csv](logs/transform/20230725122810:Controlled-GT-Cubic-BBA-LMH-logs/fit/20230725115631:Controlled-GT-Cubic-BBA-LMH-gaussian.asym-v10/sample/000.fake_trace_10013_http---edition.cnn.com_76823454_cbs_6/sample_full.csv).
   ```
   0,1,2
   4.5,4.5,4.5